The Treasurer's House

 Adams, William R., and Paul L. Weaver, III.
 Historic Places of St. Augustine and St. Johns County: A Visitor’s Guide.
 St. Augustine, FL: Southern Heritage Press, 1993.

 Gordon, Elsbeth “Buff.”
 Walking St. Augustine: An Illustrated Guide and Pocket History to America’s Oldest City.
-Gainesville, FL: University of Florida Press, 2015.
+Univ. of Florida Press, 2015.

 Manucy, Albert C. The Houses of St. Augustine: (Notes on the Architecture from 1565 to 1821).
 St. Augustine, FL: The St. Augustine Historical Society, 1962.